Talking Shop: The Academy Award For The Most Important Invention In Motion Picture History Goes To… | MarketScreener

 Even in the earliest days of motion pictures, the task of capturing, storing and displaying moving pictures proved far too complex for one person to solve - even if that person was Thomas Edison.
 While Edison's pioneering movie camera represented a major technical advance, by 1914 it took the use of 16 inventions, all individually patented, to get a movie shot and up on the big screen.

 All those clever inventions could still barely produce anything modern audiences would recognize as a film.
 Typical films lasted 10 to 30 minutes and often lacked a plot, yet still drew millions of Americans each week to the Nickelodeons that showed the flickery images.
-Better film reels made what would now be called feature-length films possible, starting with 'Birth of a Nation' in 1915.
+Better film reels made what would now be called feature-length films possible.
 By the 1920s silent films starring Charlie Chaplin, Rudolph Valentino, Lillian Gish and many others were in regular rotation across America.

 [Attachment]

-Top image: called the pallophotophone, could record up to 600 words per minute, up to 30 times faster than a human operator.
-Edison attended the first public demonstration of the machine in 1922.
+Top image: GE engineer Charles Hoxie developed a system to automatically record onto film up to 600 words per minute.
+In 1922, Edison attended the first public demonstration of the machine, called the pallophotophone.
 It was hailed as the 'forerunner of the perfect talking motion picture.'
-In this image Hoxie is posing with the star child actor Jackie Coogan.
+In the top image, Hoxie is posing with the star child actor Jackie Coogan.
 Images credit: Museum of Innovation and Science Schenectady.

 Things quickly became more complicated, as inventors struggled to upgrade the movie-going experience by adding sound to the pictures.
 Once again, the solution required the work of a small army of engineers, all of whose discoveries needed to work in concert in order to bring the magic of the movies to life.
 Fortunately for film lovers, the 1920s marked a new era of corporate research and development.
 Well-funded labs run by GE, AT&T and the Radio Corporation of America recruited top engineers in a mad race to bring sound to the big screen.